Particular/docs.particular.net/samples/index.md

 ## Not "Endpoint drop in" projects

-Since the endpoints projects in samples have to chose specific technologies (transport, serializer, persistence etc) before using this code in production you need to ensure the code conforms with your specific technology choices.
+Since the endpoint in samples have to chose specific technologies (transport, serializer, persistence etc) before using this code in production ensure the code conforms with any specific [technology choices](./endpoint-configuration/).

 ## Downloadable and runnable